Bolesława Chrobrego Street: Main areas and edifices

 August Warnicke, living at 54 Bahnhoff Straße (today at the crossing of Dworcowa Street and Śniadeckich Street), ran this renting tenement till 1915.
 At the end of the First World War, his widow Alwine moved there before transferring to Świętojańska street in the 1920s.

-The beautiful renovation carried out by the city showcases a multitude of stuccoed details and decoration, from the portal, to the bedecked pedimented windows.
+The renovation carried out by the city showcases a multitude of stuccoed details and decoration, from the portal, to the bedecked pedimented windows.